spark

 Spark

-A small particle of glowing matter, either molten or on fire.
+A small particle of glowing matter, either molten or on fire, resulting from an electrical surge or excessive heat created by friction.

 A small, shining body, or transient light; a sparkle.